Comparison of NanoString Technologies Inc. (NSTG) and RedHill Biopharma Ltd. (NASDAQ:RDHL) | New Business Observer

-NanoString Technologies Inc. (NASDAQ:NSTG) and RedHill Biopharma Ltd. (NASDAQ:RDHL) are two firms in the Biotechnology that compete against each other.
-Below is a comparison of their institutional ownership, profitability, risk, dividends, analyst recommendations, earnings and valuation.
+Both NanoString Technologies Inc. (NASDAQ:NSTG) and RedHill Biopharma Ltd. (NASDAQ:RDHL) compete on a level playing field in the Biotechnology industry.
+We will evaluate their performance with regards to profitability, analyst recommendations, risk, institutional ownership, dividends, earnings and valuation.

 |Gross Revenue